Middlebury College has free trial access to the online version of the London Review of Books until September 13th.

 For thirty days, the Middlebury College community has free access to the Oxford Language Dictionaries

 The innovative Oxford Language Dictionaries Online site offers essential language resources never before available online: fully searchable, completely comprehensive bilingual dictionaries, and unique study materials that provide extra help with learning and using an expanding range of languages.

 Let us know what you think – email firstname.lastname@example.org or your liaison.

-Check it out and let us know what you think – email Ann Flower at MIIS or at Middlebury, email@example.com or your liaison.
+Let us know what you think.
+Please email email@example.com or your liaison.

 Let us know what you think!
-Email your feedback to firstname.lastname@example.org or your liaison.
+Drop an email to firstname.lastname@example.org or contact your liaison.

-We’ll have trial access to these until November 3rd.
-Please let us know what you think – email firstname.lastname@example.org at Middlebury, or to Ann Flower at MIIS.
+Let us know what you think – email firstname.lastname@example.org at Middlebury, or Ann Flower at MIIS, or your liaison.